tutors-sdk/tutors-doc/unit-1-create/note-2-cheatsheet/cheatsheet.md

 ---

-A side will encapsulate learning resources, framed by a title
+A side will encapsulate learning resources, framed by a title.
+It is equivalent to a Unit (see above), but framed within a side bar.

 - [Example](https://reader.tutors.dev/topic/reference-course/topic-02-side)
 - [Source ](https://github.com/tutors-sdk/tutors-reference-course/tree/main/topic-02-side/side-unit)